David Symington: Barrow

 After impressing during a trial period, Symington joined Barrow in the summer of 2015 on noncontract terms.
 On 15 April 2016 he left the club to pursue a career outside of football.

 Workington

 In the summer of 2016, Symington changed jobs allowing him to be available on a Saturday so he decided to get back into football.
 On 5 July 2016, Symington featured for Workington in a friendly match against Whitehaven and two days later he agreed terms with the West Cumbrian club ahead of the new Northern Premier League season.
 He made his debut for the 'Reds' on 13 August 2016, against Rushall Olympic.
 He scored his first goal for the club on 13 September 2016 against Frickley Athletic and netted a hat trick on 14 January 2017 against Mickleover Sports.
 He was part of the Workington side that lost 3–2 in the Play off simi final against Stourbridge on 24 April 2017.
 In the Cumberland Senior Cup final on 3 May 2017, Symington scored the winning goal late in extra time as Workington beat Penrith 2–1.

+After eleven years with Workington, he announced his retirement in May 2026.